La Pietra: School heads

 Joseph Pynchon was founding headmaster at La Pietra from its inception in 1964 until his retirement at the end of the 1990-1991 school year.
 He joined La Pietra from ʻIolani School, where he was chairman of the English Department.
 Born in Boston, he served in Italy and India with the American Field Service in World War II.
-He earned a bachelor of arts degree from Carroll College in Waukesha, Wis., and a master's of education degree from Harvard University.
+He earned a bachelor of arts degree from Carroll College and a master's of education degree from Harvard University.
 He was a freelance and features writer for Boston daily and weekly newspapers and magazines, as well as for education journals.
 La Pietra's first headmaster died January 2, 2008.

 Nancy White, La Pietra's third Head of School, retired in June 2007 after twelve years.
 White began her teaching career at Kamehameha Schools in 1962.
-She also taught at MidPacific Institute, a private school on O'ahu.
+She also taught at Mid-Pacific Institute, a private school on O'ahu.

 Nancy White was replaced by Mahina Eleneki Hugo, La Pietra's middle school dean.
 She was the fourth headmistress of the school.
 She earned a bachelor's degree in sociology and a master's in education in private school leadership from the University of Hawaii.

 Mahina Hugo was replaced by Dr. Joshua Watson.
 Prior to joining La Pietra, Dr. Watson served as the Assistant Principal for Student Life at Mid-Pacific Institute in Honolulu.
 Dr. Watson serves as the current Head of School.